OwlSoul/GetPlaneFromPCL/README.md

 </details>

-Ths task is solved using a simple RANSAC, and speeded up dramatically by parallelization (CUDA, for example).
+Ths task is solved using a simple RANSAC, and can be speeded up dramatically by parallelization (CUDA, for example).
 The latter was impossible for this challenge.

 ## Credits
 [Yury D.](https://github.com/OwlSoul) (TheOwlSoul@gmail.com)